 To view the full document of the “procedure for investigating presumed breaches in research integrity”, click here (code REG000095EN).

 Anyone can report a suspected violation.
 All UGent researchers are encouraged to report any (presumed) breach of research integrity to the CRI:

 Composition of the Commission

-For dealing with a complaint, chairperson, secretary and legal expert together with at least 3 additional members will be appointed, taking into account their expertise.
+For dealing with a complaint, besides chairperson, secretary and legal-academic expert, at least 3 additional members will be appointed, taking into account their expertise.

 Chairperson: Freddy Mortier

 Legal-academic expert: Maud Piers (RE) - Simon Geiregat (RE)